 The disembodied head of Mickey Mouse floats before the striated background of a canvas alongside the head of a putto and several archeological finds.
-But Wang Zhibo isn't another Chinese contemporary artist dredging up western iconography in an attempt at ironic kitsch.
-We've moved on from the Maos and the Marilyns and Mickeys, haven't we?
-Let your eyes move across the canvases of the dozen paintings hung around Edouard Malingue Gallery and a more sinister narrative emerges.
+But Wang Zhibo isn't another Chinese contemporary artist dredging up Western iconography in an attempt at ironic kitsch.
+We've moved on from the Mao's and the Marilyn's and Mickey's haven't we?
+Let your eyes move across the canvases of the dozen paintings hung around Edouard Malingue Gallery and a darker narrative emerges.
+A sense of dread and foreboding takes hold.